bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

 3. [Plugins](/concepts/plugins.md): Plugins are used to add functionalities like authentication, rate limiting, logging, etc., to your API endpoints.

-Here's an example of what a simple Gateway Configuration might look like:
+Here's an example of what a simple Gateway configuration might look like:

 ```yaml
 kind: GatewayService